thunderbird/pulumi/docs/getting-started.rst

 You probably already have a code repo with your application code in it.
 If not, create such a repo.

 Create a directory there called ``pulumi`` and create a new project and stack in it.
-You'll need the name of the S3 bucket from the previous step here.
+You'll need the name of the S3 bucket or cloud host from the previous step here.
 If you are operating in an AWS region other than what is set as your default for AWSCLI, be sure to ``export AWS_REGION=us-east-1`` or whatever else you may need to do to override that.

 .. code-block:: bash